jachin/much-select-elm/README.md

 ## Usage

 The npm package provides the class `MuchSelect` (which inherits from `HTMLElement`).
-To use it, the bare minimum to is do something like the following to define a custom element.
+To use it, use something like the following to define a custom element.

 ```javascript
 import MuchSelect from "@getdrip/much-select-elm";